se-edu/learningresources/contents/node/nodejs.md

 ### Benefit 8: Support for Better Code Organization

-With NodeJS's module system, you can create separate modules in our codebase such that each is focused on a single functionality.
+With Node's module system, you can create separate modules in our codebase such that each is focused on a single functionality.
 This makes your code more maintainable and testable.

 For example, we could have a module for a parser.
 To export the `Parser` constructor in `parser.js`,
 ```js